LachlanOverton/BarcodeGen/README.md

-# Text-Binary-Image
+# BarcodeGen
-Pointless program to convert text into a 3 colour image(start/end, 1's, 0)
+Program to convert text into a 3 colour barcode image (start/end, 1's, 0)